Legal Risks for Supplement Brands: What Triggers Lawsuits and How to Prevent Them

 California's Proposition 65 requires businesses to warn consumers about products containing chemicals on the state's list of known carcinogens and reproductive toxins.
 The law allows private citizens to sue companies that fail to provide adequate warnings.

-Proposition 65 settlements against supplement companies typically range from $25,000 to $100,000+ per case based on industry estimates and California AG settlement data.
-Industry reporting counted 173 supplement-related Prop 65 cases filed in 2023.
-Total Prop 65 settlements across all product categories (not just supplements) reached $40.3 million that year (per Perkins Coie litigation analysis).
+Proposition 65 settlements against supplement companies typically range from $25,000 to $100,000 or more per case according to California AG settlement reports and Spencer Fane's 2026 Prop 65 analysis.
+In 2025, Proposition 65 enforcement resulted in 293 in-court settlements totaling $19.85 million across all product categories (source: California AG Proposition 65 annual settlement reports).
+Dietary supplements and food products account for roughly half of all Prop 65 enforcement actions (source: Bureau Veritas Q1 2025 Prop 65 analysis).
 Supplement-specific settlement amounts are not reported separately.
 Some serial plaintiffs file dozens of suits per year targeting supplement brands.
 Even brands located outside California are vulnerable if they sell online to California customers or through retailers with California locations.

 For testing and compliance details, see our Prop 65 compliance guide.